awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-doc.md

 ## Cloning an SSM document<a name="cloning-ssm-document"></a>

 You can clone AWS Systems Manager documents using the Systems Manager Documents console to create SSM documents\.
 Cloning SSM documents copies content from an existing document to a new document that you can modify\.
+You can't clone a document larger than 64KB\.

 **To clone an SSM document**